Dinaric Alps > Velika Kapela GROUP > Bijele and Samarske stijene

 Approximate borders of Bijele and Samarske stijene area include the non-paved road Jasenak-Mrkopalj (and Tuk Mrkopaljski) on east and north-east side of the mountains, Jasenak-Novi Vinodolski road on its south side and vast expanses of Velika Kapela woods on western and south-western side.

-The mainstream of geographers and scientists had not visit, or even heard about those mountains until 1899.
-But even after that period, with exception of foresters and some hunters, Bijele and Samarske stijene were very much inaccessible to the the public in absence of appropriate access roads, and the mountains´ shear ruggedness.
-This fact is important to understand why they remained unscathed untill our time.
+The mainstream of geographers and scientists had not visited, or even heard about those mountains until 1899.
+But even after that period, with exception of foresters and some hunters, Bijele and Samarske stijene were very much inaccessible to the public in absence of appropriate access roads, and the mountains´ sheer ruggedness.
+This fact is important to understand why they remained unscathed until our time.